 By being honest with other people about this, you’re allowing yourself to be vulnerable, which encourages others to do the same, where necessary.
 It’s about accepting that things don’t always have to be going well for you, and that this is just a part of life.”

-How can you push past that barrier and make mental health challenges open to discussion?
+How can you push past that barrier and make mental well-being challenges open to discussion?

 “Always make sure that you’re well prepared for any conversation like this.
 Think about what you want to get across and for what purpose.
 What would you class as a successful conversation?